BRegDCAT-AP-Tools/howto-bregdcat-validation-errors/README.md

 Value does not have shape _:3738359295e3d3041c81688d133ede8b
 ```

 In this case we have to actually look at the SHACL constraints to identify what the error is about.
-We will see an example in the next section.

 ## Examples